 As a first step in this project, an environmental scan was conducted to compile current research around EHR data quality and examine the extent to which EHRs are being used as a data source for clinical quality measurements.
-Both peer-reviewed and grey literature are sources for the environmental scan literature review, and PubMed and Google Scholar were the primary tools used during the literature search.
-The literature review also included technical documentation around eCQM standards and subject matter expertise from organizations such as Health Level Seven International (HL7), NQF, and HHS, particularly the Centers for Medicare & Medicaid Services (CMS) and the Office of the National Coordinator for Health Information Technology (ONC).
+Both peer-reviewed and grey literature were sources for the environmental scan literature review, and PubMed and Google Scholar were the primary tools used during the search.
+In addition to publications, the environmental scan included findings from resources suggested by experts such as technical documentation around eCQM standards and subject matter expertise from organizations such as HL7 International, NQF, and HHS, particularly CMS and ONC.
+Finally, the environmental scan reflects personal experiences that TEP members shared during web meetings and other information gathering activities.

-After examining the literature, the TEP identified the following challenges:
+Based on the findings in the environmental scan, the TEP identified the following challenges:

-- Implementation of EHR-sourced measures in inpatient and outpatient settings is challenging, marked by a limited number of EHR systems that can fully automate the implementation of eCQM technical specifications, and eCQM data element criteria often do not currently align with EHR data. - Implementation in PAC settings is challenging, despite wide adoption of EHR systems in PAC settings.
-Performance measures are not integrated into existing PAC EHR systems and there are currently no PAC specific eCQMs. - The use of unstructured EHR data presents a challenge as it is used extensively for clinical documentation, but it is difficult to ensure consistency across clinicians and consequently to use unstructured data with automated processes NLP or machine learning.

-- On the NQF side, the measure evaluation criteria and guidance specific for the evaluation of eCQMs is unclear, resulting in confusion for measure developers and standing committee members. - NQF's existing data management system was implemented prior to the advent of eCQMs, and the capability for a robust analysis of those measures that are or are not endorsed (such as a count of how many submitted eCQMs did not pass the endorsement process), is not yet available.
-NQF is in the process of upgrading its data management system in ways that will allow for such capabilities. - From the developer perspective, NQF endorsement is often challenging because developers are unable to find an acceptable number of more than one EHR system willing or able to participate in testing as described in the NQF evaluation criteria (Appendix C). - There is a lack of readily available, accessible, and affordable EHR data to support eCQM measure development and testing efforts. - Human curation and NLP are often needed to map to the actual data elements which is both difficult to regulate and challenging for interoperability.
-Even when adherent to the data standards, customization of EHRs for the end-user leads to inconsistencies, resulting in nonstandardized data abstracted from the EHR. - While there are frameworks for assessing EHR data quality, those frameworks are inconsistent and rely on institutional interpretation rather than generalizable approaches to standardized data quality constructs. - There is a need for accrediting organization or regulatory bodies to support measure developers in testing eCQMs by setting standards for the quality of EHR data used for measurement.
+- Implementation of EHR-sourced measures in inpatient and outpatient settings is challenging, marked by a limited number of EHR systems that can fully automate the implementation of eCQM technical specifications, and eCQM data element criteria that often do not currently align with EHR data. - Application in PAC settings is challenging, despite wide adoption of EHR systems in PAC settings.
+Performance measures are not integrated into existing PAC EHR systems and there are currently no PAC specific eCQMs. - The use of unstructured EHR data presents a challenge as it is used extensively for clinical documentation, but it is difficult to ensure consistency across clinicians and consequently to use unstructured data with automated processes natural language processing (NLP) or machine learning. - NQF's measure evaluation criteria and guidance specific for the evaluation of eCQMs warrants further strengthening and development to make eCQMs more accessible for measure developers and standing committee members.
+NQF's evaluation criteria and guidance need to be regularly reviewed and updated.
+NQF's existing data management system was implemented prior to the advent of eCQMs, and the capability for a robust analysis of those measures that are or are not endorsed (such as a count of how many submitted eCQMs did not pass the endorsement process), is not yet available.
+NQF is in the process of upgrading its data management system in ways that will allow for such capabilities. - From the developer perspective, NQF endorsement is often challenging because developers are unable to find an acceptable number of more than one EHR system willing or able to participate in testing as described in the NQF evaluation criteria (Appendix C). - Acquiring readily available EHR data to support the statistical rigor or sample sizes required for meeting NQF's scientific acceptability criterion is challenging, as there is a lack of accessible and affordable EHR data to support eCQM measure development and testing efforts. - Human curation and NLP are often needed to map to the actual data elements which is both difficult to regulate and challenging for interoperability.
+Even when adherent to the data standards, customization of EHRs for the end-user leads to inconsistencies, resulting in non-standardized data abstracted from the EHR. - While there are frameworks for assessing EHR data quality, those frameworks are inconsistent and rely on institutional interpretation rather than generalizable approaches to standardized data quality constructs.7 - There is a need for accrediting organizations or regulatory bodies to support measure developers in testing eCQMs by setting standards for the quality of EHR data used for measurement.
+The lack of such a role could hinder the improvement of quality and comparability of EHR data used for quality measurement.